awsdocs/aws-net-developer-guide/doc_source/sdk-metrics.rst

 Option 2: AWS Shared Config File
 --------------------------------

-If no |SDKM| configuration is found in the environment variables or the Java system properties, the SDK looks for your default AWS profile field.
+If no |SDKM| configuration is found in the environment variables, the SDK looks for your default AWS profile field.
 If :code:`AWS_DEFAULT_PROFILE` is set to something other than default, update that profile.
 To enable |SDKM|, add :code:`csm_enabled` to the shared config file located at :file:`~/.aws/config`.